flaviostutz/cam-event-detector/README.md

 * Connect to the container with X export enabled: ```ssh -Y -p 2222 root@localhost```

 * ```cd /workspace``` - this is mounted to your desktop workspace, so all modifications in your editor will be present here

+  * Map your local development workspace directory (where you git clone the projects you are working in) to /workspace

 * ```go build -o /usr/bin/cam-event-detector && cam-event-detector --cam-id=test1 --video-source-url=rtsp://dummy-rtsp-relay:8554/stream --event-post-endpoint=http://dummy-event-receiver:3000/events```